josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 Nick ([email redacted])

+Nick and a few others were working on the AVS WinVote.
+The first thing they did is to attempt to get into the device.
+There was a locked panel on the front of the device; however 1) the lock is an easily-pickable 3-pin lock, typical of hotel mini bars (meaning the keys are in wide circulation and [available for very cheap ($10) online][7]); and, 2) the hinge on the cover of the locked compartment was easily compromised without damage.
+This compartment contained a printer (presumably for close-of-polls results printing) and a USB port.
+This physical security protecting the USB port was ineffective, due to the findings in the next paragraph.

+While examining the case further, they noticed that there were 2 unprotected/uncovered USB ports on the back of the machine.
+These were within easy reach of a voter, and unfortunately the privacy screen for the AVS WinVote is so private that it would be difficult to tell someone was messing with USB ports on the back of the machine while voting.
+They next thought of attaching a USB keyboard.
+Unfortunately, there was no USB keyboard around in the Voting Village and we had to run an errand to get one at a store.
+When we returned, all we had to do was to simply attach the keyboard, type ctrl-al-del (the "three-fingered salute" for Windows), and the Windows task manager pops up.
+At that point, we can type `alt-f run` and run any software we want to, including software on a USB stick that is inserted into the other USB slot on the back of the machine.
+Seems to accept arbitrary USB drive contents.
+(JLH: This was the first hack of the Village, coming around 1:40; the major delay involved procuring a USB keyboard.)
+Nick said, "With physical access to back of the machine for 15s, an attacker can do anything."

-We were wokring on the winvote, getting into it, 2 USB ports on the back.
-Just had to attached a keyboard, ctrl-al-del, task manager...
-Alt-f run... takes arbitrary usb drive contents.
-WiFi chipset.
-WEP 104/40 not even 128.
-Physical access to back of the machine for 15s can do anything.
-Open ports, MS08067 - Net API exploit vulnerability.
-Wasn't able to pop a shell, but it seemed to work but hung the machine.
-WEP keys are hard-coded.
-Modem RJ11 jack, will communicate externally.
-Looking at the file format ... there was a file system but no files.
-But open in a hex editor and you could see that the files are still there and not securely erased.
-3-pin key over the guts.
+The unit surprisingly contained a WiFi chipset.
+It was using WEP 104/40-bit encryption -- not even 128-bit WEP (which is still easily broken).
+The WEP keys are hard-coded.
+There are definitely open ports on the device; Nick recommended checking out [MS08067][8] - which is a .Net API/RPC exploit vulnerability.
+Nick was not able to pop a shell using this, but it seemed to work but then hung the machine.
+There is a modem with RJ11 (phone) jack, and it will easily communicate externally.
+Looking at the file format: there was a *file system*... but no files.
+But when one opens unallocated space in a hex editor, he could see that the files are still there, just not securely erased.

 ### Alfredo